doobie-droid/hospital-backend/README.md

 ### Premium Partners

-After that, run the following commands in this order:
+After that, run the following commands in this order: <br>
 To set up your containers from the docker files/instructions there, run

 ```bash